badgerloop-software/race-profile/solar_car_telemetry/src/car2_package/readme.txt

     https://docs.python.org/3/installing/index.html

-3. Using the sim_the_model Package
+3. Using the car_sim Package

-The sim_the_model package is on your Python path.
-To import it into a Python script or session, execute:
+The car_sim package is on your Python path.
+To import it into a Python script or session,
+execute:

-    import sim_the_model
+    import car_sim

 If a namespace must be specified for the package, modify the import statement accordingly.